Summary: In-depth guide to help you get Pioneer Credit Recovery collections deleted from your credit report.

-If Pioneer Credit Recovery validates the debt, you may still dispute it.
+However, if Pioneer Credit Recovery validates the debt, you can still dispute it.
 A dispute means you don’t agree with what they reported on your credit report.
-If the information is inaccurate or unfair, you may dispute it and Pioneer must remove the information from your credit report.

 Write a letter to the credit bureau reporting the debt to dispute it.
 In your letter include the reasons you’re disputing the debt and include proof.
 The credit bureaus have 30 days to respond to the dispute.